Dorothea of Denmark, Electress Palatine: Marriage

 She had no children.
 In her anxiety to conceive, she went on pilgrimages and wore holy girdles: "this was done without any spirit of devotion, but with great mirth and laughter."

 In 1537–38, she hosted her sister Christina, the Dowager Duchess of Milan, during her journey back to the Netherlands from Italy.
 Dorothea and Frederick were described as great spendthrifts, and it was said that she was not happy until she had spent her last penny.
 As Frederick was of the same character, their common waste of money indebted them greatly.

 Frederick and Dorothea never gave up her claim to the throne of Denmark, and worked actively to have the Emperor support it.
 In 1539, they visited the Emperor in Spain to press the matter, but without success.
 Dorothea was a personal friend of the Empress, Isabella of Portugal, and when Isabella died that same year, they lost an ally in their attempts to persuade the Emperor.
-The couple visited the French court on their way back to the Netherlands, where Dorothea attracted the attention of the French king to such a degree that her relative the Queen of France, Eleanor of Austria, reportedly kept to her side at all times to prevent her from becoming the lover of the King.
+The couple visited the French court on their way back to the Netherlands, where Dorothea attracted the attention of the French king to such a degree that her aunt the Queen of France, Eleanor of Austria, reportedly kept to her side at all times to prevent her from becoming the lover of the King.
 In 1540, Dorothea supported her sister Christina's desired love marriage to René, Prince of Orange.

 In February 1540, Dorothea was commissioned by Frederick to visit and plead her father's cause with the Emperor, to prevent a renewal of the truce between the Netherlands and King Christian III.
 After consulting Archbishop Carondelet, the President of the council, and Granvelle, Dorothea and Christina sent the following petition to the Emperor: